-The main goal was to migrate existing application environments from Heroku to AWS.
-First, we had to audit the existing resources in Heroku, SemaphoreCI and Cloudflare.
-More specifically, what services the application uses, how it is built, and what dependencies exist between services and microservices.
-Then we had to check what resources existed in AWS because they were already created and the application also used them.
-The next step was the selection of AWS services that can fully replace what was created in Heroku and designing an architecture that meets the best practices regarding security, reliability and scalability.
-Then implement it and transfer the development environment to check how the application will behave in this environment.
-In addition, the entire CI/CD process and monitoring of all services had to be prepared for the AWS environment.
+The first step was to audit the existing resources in Heroku, SemaphoreCI, and Cloudflare.
+Specifically, the team examined which services the application used, how it was built, and what dependencies existed between services and microservices.
+Next, the team had to check the resources already existing in AWS because they had been created and the application also used them.
+The next step was to select AWS services that could fully replace what was created in Heroku and design an architecture that adhered to best practices in terms of security, reliability, and scalability.
+It was then deployed, and the development environment was moved to verify how the application would behave in it.
+Furthermore, the entire CI/CD process and monitoring of all services had to be prepared for the AWS environment.

-After creating the elements required by the applications, we started to transfer the application to ECS.
-In ECS, we have created services for each element of the application and connected ALB, if a given service required it.
-After connecting each part of the application, the application worked as it should, and any errors in the application configuration were caught using CloudWatch because each application had its log streams created there.
-While the application was being tested by QA, we set about creating a CI/CD process for the new environment from the SemaphoreCI tool already existing in the project.
-It was our first contact with this tool, but luckily it turned out to be intuitive like the rest of the tools of this type known to us and the differences in the yaml syntax were not that big, so we built the entire process of building and deploying applications on ECS and S3+Cloudfront quite efficiently.
+After creating the required elements for the applications, the process of migrating the applications to ECS began.
+In ECS, services were created for each component of the application, and if necessary, an ALB (Application Load Balancer) was connected.
+After connecting each part of the application, it functioned as intended, and any configuration errors were captured using CloudWatch, as each application had its own log streams set up there.
+While the application was being tested by QA, the team started building the CI/CD process for the new environment using the existing SemaphoreCI tool in the project.
+This was the team’s first encounter with this tool, but fortunately, it proved to be intuitive like other tools of its kind, and the differences in YAML syntax were not significant, allowing them to build the entire build and deployment process for the ECS and S3+CloudFront application quite smoothly.

-Problems that we had to deal with during the projects :
+Issues the team had to deal with during the project implementation: